atolab/zenoh-web/content/blog/2024-04-30-zenoh-electrode.md

     alt="Tokio"
     width="100%" >}}

-To learn how to enable it, please refer to this[ tutorial](https://github.com/tokio-rs/console?tab=readme-ov-file#using-it).
+To learn how to enable it, please refer to this [tutorial](https://github.com/tokio-rs/console?tab=readme-ov-file#using-it).

 # Attach arbitrary metadata to your data

-Sometimes, you just want to attach a bit more data to a large payload, and you really don’t want to add a layer of serialization in order to do so.
+Sometimes, you just want to attach some meta-information to your payload, and you really don’t want to add a layer of serialization in order to do so.
 Well now, you can use the new `attachment` API!
 Available in the Rust, C, C++, Kotlin and Java APIs, coming to zenoh-pico and other bindings soon; this API lets you attach a list of key-value pairs to your publications, queries and replies.

-For instance, on our Rust Zenoh implementation, let’s suppose we have a publisher and we want to perform a put operation specifying an attachment:
+For instance, this is how you can use attachments with a publisher using Zenoh’s Rust API:

 ```rust
 // Declaring a publisher